zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 <a target="_blank" href="https://conversios.io/help-center/Installation-Manual.pdf">Here is how you can configure the plugin without any hassle and start scaling your eCommerce business faster.</a>

-Create a new Google Ads account using the plugin and get a Google ads coupon upto USD 150 (amount differs based on the country you are in) on the spends you make in the first 31 days. <a target="_blank" href ="https://conversios.io/help-center/Google-Spend-Match.pdf">See terms and condition.</a>
+New users can get $500 in Ad Credits when they spend their first $500 on Google Ads within 60 days. (amount differs based on the country you are in) <a target="_blank" href ="https://conversios.io/help-center/new-google-spend-match.pdf">See terms and condition.</a>

 ###AN INTERESTING AMALGAM OF - GOOGLE ANALYTICS + ENHANCED ECOMMERCE REPORTS - THE BEST YOU CAN GET!